-Constructivism in Language
+Constructivism in language

-At first glance, language learning looks like it should be fertile ground for a constructivist approach.
-Language is by definition a human co-construction with no obvious counterpart to electricity or geological structures; there is no obvious "out there" in language.
+At first glance, language looks like it should be fertile ground for a constructivist approach.
+Language is by definition a human co-construction with no obvious counterpart to electricity or geological structures; there is no obvious 'out there' in language.
 The child language learner by definition takes in language in pieces from the human environment and builds it up into, constructs, a systematic, comprehensible, yet somewhat individual representation of language (no two people have identical lexical or syntactic inventories).
-Any "right" or "wrong" representations that find their way into the constructions are clearly based on social convention rather than violations of nature.
-So are we "all constructivists now" in the language business?
+Any 'right' or 'wrong' representations that find their way into the constructions are clearly based on social convention rather than violations of nature.
+So are we 'all constructivists now' in the language business?

 In fact, there are two versions of objectivist or transmission-based learning in views of language acquisition: traditional and Chomskyan.
 Traditionally, pedagogues did not distinguish greatly between laws of nature and rules of grammar (or spelling, word meanings, etc.); like laws of physics, rules of grammar were to be learned and applied through explanation, drill and repetition, with points lost for errors.
 Now, however, few would support such a simple analogy between the physical world and human language.
-But a more sophisticated version of linguistic objectivism has arisen, in the form of Chomsky's "language acquisition device" (LAD, Chomsky, e.g., 1965a).
-This is paradoxical, in that Chomsky saw his work as a refutation of the behaviorists and other "positivistic linguists, psychologists, and philosophers" (1959; 1965b, p.
+But a more sophisticated version of linguistic objectivism has arisen, in the form of Chomsky's 'language acquisition device' (LAD, Chomsky, e.g., 1965).
+This is paradoxical, in that Chomsky saw his work as a refutation of the behaviorists and other 'positivistic linguists, psychologists, and philosophers' (1959; 2006b, p.
 2).

-For Chomsky, human language learning is a natural and universal process.
+For Chomsky, language learning is a natural and universal process.
 All users of a language go through similar steps of learning; they acquire native pronunciation, judge similar sentences to be grammatical, understand and produce recursive transformations as if by magic.
 Chomsky's argument was that all this skill or ability involved way more learning than could ever be performed by normal perceptual and cognitive means.
-Indeed "learning" was too weak a word for it, and "language learning" was replaced by "language acquisition."
-Offered as proof of the inadequacy of normal learning was the failure of 1960s-era computer simulations to come close to achieving human language ability even for straightforward singular transformations without crashing or exceeding any real time framework (Gold, 1967).
+Indeed 'learning' was too weak a word for it, and 'language learning' was replaced by 'language acquisition.'
+Offered as proof of the inadequacy of normal learning was the failure of 1960sera computer simulations to come close to achieving human language ability without crashing or exceeding any real time framework (Gold, 1967).
 The sheer amount of this learning could only happen with the help of a unique language-learning mechanisms, the LAD.
-Knowledge of language could therefore not be constructed from small pieces but rather
+Knowledge of language could therefore not be constructed from small pieces but rather must be known in large pieces in advance, needing only (relatively) minor input to activate an acquisition process that would then run by itself until the lexicon, grammar, and phonology of the language were fully formed.